Gokana kingdom: Geography

-Gokana LGA sits on a total area measuring 126 square kilometers and had a population of 228,828 at the 2006 census, which has several rivers and tributaries flowing through its territory.
-The average temperature of the LGA is 26 °C, while the average humidity level of the area is 87 percent.
+Gokana LGA sits on a total area measuring 126 square kilometres and had a population of 228,828 at the 2006 census, which has several rivers and tributaries flowing through its territory.
+The average temperature of the LGA is 26 °C or 79 °F, while the average humidity level of the area is 87 percent.

 Economy

 Gokana people are mainly farmers, as farming is a key economic activity in Gokana LGA.
 A variety of crops such as plantain, oil palm, cassava, okra, melon, and banana are grown in the area.
 They are also fishermen, as fishing is another important occupation engaged in by the people of Gokana, given the abundance of rivers and tributaries being rich in seafood.
 Other important economic enterprises of the people of Gokana include trades, the making of fishing nets, and the construction of canoes.